Amuerte/chouf/README.md

 ### Using the API

-The application exposes an API (see [OpenAPI definition](/doc/openapi.yaml)) that enables to retreive test datas from the database and to simulate the publication of an `Offer published` event.
+The application exposes an API (see [OpenAPI definition](/doc/openapi.yaml)) that enables to retreive test data from the database and to simulate the publication of an `Offer published` event.

 #### Viewing data